getpelican/pelican/docs/settings.rst

 ``TWITTER_USERNAME``      Allows for adding a button to articles to encourage
                           others to tweet about them.
 Add your Twitter username if you want this button to appear.
+``LINKS_WIDGET_NAME``     Allows override of the name of the links widget.
+                          If not specified, defaults to "links".
+``SOCIAL_WIDGET_NAME``    Allows override of the name of the "social" widget.
+                          If not specified, defaults to "social".
 =======================   =======================================================

 In addition, you can use the "wide" version of the ``notmyidea`` theme by